 Doctoral students in Biological Sciences at Florida Tech conduct research in an intimate learning environment, working with internationally recognized experts.
 The PhD program in Biological Sciences offers boundless opportunities for hands-on research in nearby natural laboratories and in remote locations around the world.
 With access to the university’s high-tech biological facilities, doctoral students in Biological Sciences develop expertise they will use throughout their careers.

 As a national research university, Florida Tech provides the tools and skills necessary for students to conduct cutting-edge research.
-With a goal of developing graduates who become leaders in their field, the Biological Sciences department considers research experience and methodologies a core educational foundation, particularly for individuals seeking a PhD in biology.
-Students work closely with professors to identify research topics that match their particular interests.
-Degree candidates are encouraged to engage in studies that make a contribution at the local, regional, state, or national level on relevant issues in biology, including sustainability, coastal management, bacterial genetics, climate change, detecting and curing diseases, pharmaceutical development, restoration of ecosystems, and more.
+With a goal of developing graduates who become leaders in their fields, the Department of Ocean Engineering and Marine Sciences considers research experience and methodologies a core educational foundation, particularly for individuals seeking the PhD in Biological Sciences.
+Degree candidates engage in studies that make significant contributions at local, regional, national, and international levels on relevant topics, including coastal management, fish physiology, marine mammalogy, shark biology, coral-reef ecology, conservation, climate change, ecotoxicology, sustainable agriculture, restoration of ecosystems, microbial and chemical ecology, and more.

 The university's proximity to the Atlantic Ocean, the Indian River Lagoon, and other natural resources provides an ideal learning environment for conducting advanced research in the biological sciences.
 The nearby Kennedy Space Center affords opportunities to work on the 'exo-ecological' aspects of new national initiatives in space travel and the colonization of Mars.